MESSAGE FROM OUR PRESIDENT | August 2021

-Mary Mazur is President and General Manager of Vegas PBS and the first woman to lead the station in its 53-year history.
+Mary Mazur is President of Vegas PBS and the first woman to lead the station in its 53-year history.
 In her position she oversees Vegas PBS’ overall strategic direction and the management of day-to-day affairs across all business units.
 She also serves as the executive director of the Southern Nevada Public Television (SNPT) Board of Directors.
 An award-winning television executive, Mazur was previously general manager of Arizona PBS.
 Under her leadership, Arizona PBS produced 120 hours of news content annually, and launched two new local programs, receiving multiple regional Emmy nominations and awards.

 Prior to joining Arizona PBS, Mazur was executive vice president and chief operating officer of the Los Angeles-based KCETLink Media Group.
 There, she oversaw KCET’s move to a new state-of-the-art facility and was a member of the executive team that guided the successful merger between KCET and LinkTV to form the KCETLink Media Group.

 Mazur was the executive producer for KCET’s nationally distributed programs A Place of Our Own and its Spanish language companion Los Niños en SuCasa.
 Under her direction as chief content officer for KCET, the station received more than 380 awards for programming, including four George Foster Peabody Awards and three Alfred I. duPont-Columbia University Awards.
 Mazur herself is the recipient of two Peabody Awards, a duPont Award and a regional Emmy Award.
 Prior to joining KCETLink Media Group, Mazur was senior vice president of series development at Cosgrove/Meurer Productions, and prior to that served in a similar role at Patchett Kaufman Entertainment.
 A graduate of Santa Clara University, Mazur also has worked in program development for both the NBC and CBS networks.